rackerlabs/support-how-to/content/cloud-servers/connecting-to-linux-from-mac-os-x-by-using-terminal.md

 ### Next steps

-The next article shows you how to use [Rescue Mode](/how-to/rescue-mode) to connect to your cloud server.
+The next article shows you how to use [Rescue Mode](/how-to/rescue-mode) to connect to your Cloud Server.
 Rescue Mode is useful when you're troubleshooting and when your server becomes unresponsive.